mirfan899/sppas/Packager/doc/02_annotations/27_syllabification.md

 The rules we propose follow usual phonological statements for most of the corpus.
 A configuration file indicates phonemes, classes and rules.
-This file can be edited and modified to adapt the syllabification.
+This file can be edited and modified to adapt the syllabification (Bigi et al. 2010).

-For more details, see the following reference:

->**B. Bigi, C. Meunier, I. Nesterenko, R. Bertrand** (2010).
->*Automatic detection of syllable boundaries in spontaneous speech.*
->Language Resource and Evaluation Conference, pp 3285-3292, La Valetta, Malte.

 ![Syllabification workflow](./etc/figures/syllworkflow.bmp)